zaiisao/Documentation/en/Interactive Broadcast/mediaplayer_mac.md

 2. Call the `detachPlayerFromRtc` method to unbind the player from the Agora channel.

+3. (Optional) Call the [`setVideoSource`](https://docs.agora.io/en/Interactive%20Broadcast/API%20Reference/oc/Classes/AgoraRtcEngineKit.html#//api/name/setVideoSource:) method to switch the player's window back to the local user's view and enable the remote users to see the local user again.

 <div class="alert note">Do not skip this section and directly call the <code>leaveChannel</code> method to cancel the media stream being shared, otherwise abnormal behaviors occur when the local user rejoins the channel:
 	<li>The previously unshared media stream automatically sends to the remote users.</li>
 	<li>The audio and video streams are not synchronized during playback.</li></div>